Lenovo TabletLenovo Yoga Tablet 2Teardown

 Great Success.

-2. You know, I do not see what I need, but I like the way you did it.
-I’m looking for two parts and both are the same.
+You know, I do not see what I need, but I like the way you did it.
+I’m looking for two parts, and both are the same.
 Only one is from Lenovo Yoga, and the other is from Lenovo Yoga 2.
-Those are two little metal things where you put a SIM card in.
+Those are two small metal things where you insert a SIM card.
 And that’s because those SIM cards go three in one.
 Next time, I hope you show me how to do that.

 Can you tell me a website?
-My camera got broken.
+My camera was broken.

 Thanks,